 - 23. In determining this planning application regard is to be had to the development plan and the determination shall be made in accordance with the plan unless material considerations indicate otherwise.
-Crucially as this is an application made under Section 42 of the Town and Country Planning (Scotland) Act 1997 the matter on which the Planning Committee are being asked to decide is very specific, concerning only the time limit stipulated in condition no. I of the original planning permission (CNPA ref. no. 06/086/CP) and whether or not to allow the time period in which development can commence to be extended by a period of 15 months. - 24.
-The principle of a mixed retail and residential development on the site has already been accepted through the granting of planning permission by the CNPA in June 2006.
+Crucially as this is an application made under Section 42 of the Town and Country Planning (Scotland) Act 1997, as amended, the matter on which the Planning Committee are being asked to decide is very specific, concerning only the time limit stipulated in condition no. I of the original planning permission (CNPA ref. no. 06/086/CP) and whether or not to allow the time period in which development can commence be extended by a further period of 3 years.
+It should be noted that the CNPA has previously granted a time limit extension to this permission, previously for 15 months. - 24.
+The principle of a mixed retail and residential development on the site has already been accepted through the granting of planning permission by the CNPA in January 2006.
 Various matters including planning policy compliance, trees, access and the design, scale and massing of the building were all explored in the course of the previous application on the site.
 The principle of the development continues to remain acceptable.
 This current application is essentially a procedural issue to extend the period in which development can commence.
 The applicant highlights that the ongoing economic downturn and difficult market conditions are sufficient justification to allow for the continuation of the time limit to the existing planning permission 06/086/CP. - 25.
 When considering the appropriateness of altering a condition, the discretion of the planning authority is typically limited to assessing the necessity of the condition and considering it in line with the guidance contained within Scottish Government Planning Circular 4/1998 The use of conditions in planning permissions.
 As highlighted above in paragraphs 5 8 when considering Section 42 applications such as this the Circular recognises that frequently developers may wish to delay the start of development and are likely to want their permission renewed, as the time-limit for implementation approaches.
 It goes on to say that such applications should be refused only in limited instances where planning policy has changed or whether there is likely to be continued failure to begin the development or if the application is premature. - 26.
-It is clear that the applicant's circumstances appropriately demonstrate that a degree of flexibility in the time limit to commence the proposed development is acceptable.
+It is clear that the applicant's circumstances appropriately demonstrate that a degree of flexibility in the time limit to commence the proposed development is acceptable and results from current economic conditions.
 The terms of the circular set out clear and explicit guidance as to the nature of allowing for extra time, it is considered that no material changes to planning policy or technical reasons exist, and the application has been made timely.
-It is recognised that the CNP Local Plan has recently been adopted (October 2010) however the proposal and the policies which it would be considered against do not raise any significant implications.
 There are no technical constraints or concerns about the possibility of the proposed development stalling indefinitely or the application being made prematurely.